kefaslungu/enhancedTouchGestures/readme.md

 ## Screen orientation

-NVDA can announce screen orientation changes.
+If you are running NvDA 2017.3 or earlier, NVDA can announce screen orientation changes.
 Note that NvDA cannot distinguish between primary and secondary orientation at this time.

 ## Touch keyboard